storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

 * It should be uploaded on IPFS.

-* It should not take the reviewer more than 1 hour to review the dispute evidence document - the reviewer's time is limited and the evidence could be deemed invalid if it would take too much time to review.
+* It should not take the reviewer more than 2 hours to review the dispute evidence document - the reviewer's time is limited and the evidence could be deemed invalid if it would take too much time to review.
 Best efforts will be applied to solve a dispute but please keep it concise to have your dispute evidence be valid.

 Depending on what the type of the Dispute Tag is, you also need to include extra evidence: